nefedov-yury/new_paradox/README.md

 1. Contrast

-   As one of the criteria of readability I used the concept of contrast between the text color and the background color.
+   As one of the criteria of readability, I used the concept of contrast between the text color and the background color.
 The estimate of such contrast was carried out using two methods:
    - [WCAG 2.x contrast ratio calculation](